MobSlicer152/beefos/README.md

 ## Build instructions
 You'll need a cross-compiler set up to compile for i686-elf, as per [this](https://wiki.osdev.org/GCC_Cross-Compiler) OSDev wiki article.

+You also need to have the GRUB 2 sources set up somewhere and point the `buildenv` script to them.

 Then it should be as simple as doing the following commands:
 ```bash
 source buildenv